mtlynch/mtlynch.io/content/retrospectives/2024/01/index.md

 ## Can I delegate hard product decisions?

 When I think about where my time is going these days, I spend a large portion of it on what I'd call "hard product decisions."
-These are instances where I decide which features to build, how much to invest in them, and how to reprioritize when we run into surprises.
+This is the time I spend thinking about which features TinyPilot needs, how much to invest in them, and how to reprioritize when we run into surprises.

 I've tried to delegate more hard product decisons to the TinyPilot team, but I haven't made much progress.